locoframework/loco-js-model/README.md

 # 📡 Model Layer

-I really liked [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) throughout the years of using Rails.
-This layer stands between the business logic of your app and database itself and does a lot of useful things.
-One of many is providing validations of the objects to ensure that only valid data are saved into your database.
-It also provides several finder methods to perform certain queries on your database without writing raw SQL.
+I liked [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) throughout the years of using Rails.
+This layer stands between the business logic of your app and a database and does a lot of useful things.
+One of them is providing validations of objects to ensure that only valid ones are saved in a database.
+It also provides several finder methods to perform certain queries on a database without writing raw SQL.

-## But what does model mean when it comes to the app that works inside the browser? 🤔
+## But what does model mean when it comes to an app working inside the browser? 🤔

 Well, you have at least 2 ways to persist your data:

-1. You can save them in the local storage
+1. You can save them in local storage.
-2. You can send them to the server using the API endpoint, where they will be stored in the database
+2. You can send them to a server using the API endpoint.
+Data are then stored in a database.

-So we can assume that validating the data before they reach destination will be useful in both cases.
-But when it comes to persistence, Loco-JS-Model gravitates towards communication with the server.
-It provides methods that facilitate both persisting data and fetching them from server.
+So we can assume that validating data before they reach the destination can be useful in both cases.

-It will be more obvious, when we look at the examples.
-But first we have to set things up.
+But when it comes to persistence - Loco-JS-Model gravitates towards communication with a server.
+It provides methods that facilitate both: persisting data and fetching them from a server.

 # 📥 Installation